 English Composition II is the second course in a sequence of two that facilitate a better understanding of writing as a tool of argument, critique and research.
-The course focuses on the critical analysis of selected readings and topics coupled with the application of the research process as a means of written communication. addition to gathering, absorbing and analyzing information, the course emphasizes composing, documenting (APA format), revising and editing a final research paper.
+The course focuses on the critical analysis of selected readings and topics coupled with the application of the research process as a means of written communication.
+In gathering, absorbing addition to and analyzing information, the course emphasizes composing, documenting (APA format), revising and editing a final research paper.
 There are five expository essays and a research paper written in the course.
 Prerequisite ENGL101 or equivalent

-ENGL395 - Research and Report Writing 3 Credits
+ENGL395 - Research and Report Writing

 Research and Report Writing enhances and further develops the research skills acquired in English Composition II.
 The course primarily emphasizes gathering and evaluating information.
 Furthermore, it includes research, report development, report writing and oral report presentation.

-It incorporates research skills into report required writing for upper division academic courses, as well as for professional business technology and endeavors.
+It incorporates research skills into report writing required for upper division academic courses, as well as for professional business technology and endeavors.
 Prerequisite ENGL102